 Approximate travel time: 3h 19min

 This fascinating location is not only the largest lava field in the world but also the site where the crew of Apollo 11 trained for their moon landing, thanks to its otherworldly landscape.
+That alone makes it an incredibly unique photography location.
 The field was created after a devastating volcanic eruption in the 1800s, which left an entirely new landscape.
 Since the eruption the field has grown over in Woolly Fringe Moss, making the site hauntingly unusual and beautiful.
 Take as many photos as you like, but do not walk on the moss as it takes years to grow back when damaged!